MagneticParticleImaging/OpenMPIData.jl/docs/src/tracers.md

 ## Perimag
 The tracer being used for the measurements is [Perimag](https://www.micromod.de/de/produkte-197-magnetisch_peri.html) from the company Micromod.
-Perimag offers a very good MPI signal comparable and can be directly ordered, which is essential for reproducible research.
+Perimag offers a very good MPI signal comparable to Resovist and can be directly ordered, which is essential for reproducible research.